flashbots/builder/README.md

 ## How it works

-* Builder polls relay for the proposer registrations for the next epoch
+* Builder polls relay for the proposer registrations for the next epoch when block building is triggered

-Builder has two hooks into geth:
-* On forkchoice update, changing the payload attributes feeRecipient to the one registered for next slot's validator
-* On new sealed block, consuming the block as the next slot's proposed payload and submits it to the relay

-Local relay is enabled by default and overwrites remote relay data.
+* If both local relay and remote relay are enabled, local relay will overwrite remote relay data.
 This is only meant for the testnets!

 ## Limitations

-* Blocks are only built on forkchoice update call from beacon node
 * Does not accept external blocks
 * Does not have payload cache, only the latest block is available